 Notes from the Road

-- Croatia with the KidsWe had travelled to Croatia with the kids before, but my husband, who is Croatian-Canadian, never gets tired of either country.
-So, after stops in Rome and Venice (lots of fun, but crowded with tourists in July), we stopped in the Veneto en route to …
+- Italy and Croatia with the KidsWe had travelled to Italy and Croatia with the kids before, but my husband, who is Croatian Canadian, never gets tired of either country—so we went again!
+Despite my protestations that Rome and Venice would be packed with tourists, my sons insisted o …

 - Rave Reviews: CroatiaWhether you’ve been working at something for five minutes or five decades, it’s always nice to hear an encouraging word (or two).
 And thanks to our amazing travellers, we frequently find ourselves feeling very encouraged indeed.
 Check out what some o …